venukris/venukrish/content/about/index.md

 Subsequently, in 2017, I became a **Lead Pipeline Technical Director** at **[Base FX](https://www.base-fx.com/)** in Xiamen, China, where I was instrumental in establishing the pipeline for their first feature animation, [Wish Dragon](https://www.imdb.com/title/tt5562070/).
 My key contribution was to develop the Crowds pipeline and supporting tooling from the ground up, integrating the [Atoms Crowd](https://atoms.toolchefs.com/) plugin for Maya for authoring and simulating crowds.

 Finally, in 2019, I joined **Weta Digital** (now **[Weta FX](https://www.wetafx.co.nz)**) in Wellington, New Zealand.
-As a **Creature Pipeline TD** and **Senior Software Engineer** for the past six years, I've been integrating various in-house frameworks into the creature asset build, simulation and baking pipeline while also writing applications for Creatures Department.
-Additionally, I've been building and maintaining a highly scalable procedural simulation dependency framework involving proprietary simulation solvers for muscle, hair, cloth and fur elements.
+As a **Creature Pipeline TD** and **Senior Software Engineer** for the past six years, I've been integrating various in-house frameworks and simulation solvers into the creature asset build, simulation and baking pipeline while also writing applications for Creatures Department.
 The result is a pipeline that facilitates efficient creation of realistic creatures for numerous visual effects movies and TV shows such as [Rise of the Planet of the Apes](https://www.imdb.com/title/tt1318514/), [Avatar: The Way of Water](https://www.imdb.com/title/tt1630029/) and the upcoming [Avatar: Fire and Ash](https://www.imdb.com/title/tt1757678/).